Woody (Toy Story): Development

-Steve Jobs, founder and former owner of Pixar, made a deal with Disney, under Disney chairman Jeffrey Katzenberg, to work on the film Toy Story together, which would be the first feature-length computer animated film.
+Steve Jobs, founder and former owner of Pixar, made a deal with Disney, under chairman Jeffrey Katzenberg, to collaborate on the film Toy Story, set to be the first feature-length computer-animated film.
 The original draft for the film Toy Story, by Pixar animators John Lasseter, Andrew Stanton, and Pete Docter, had almost nothing to do with the eventually finished film.
 It had Tinny, the one-man band from Tin Toy, as the main character and Woody as an evil ventriloquist dummy.
 Woody would be the main villain, abusing the other toys until they rallied against him.
 After Disney executives saw the draft, they sent negative feedback about it and production on the movie was shut down, until a better draft could be revised.
 Tom Hanks, the primary voice of Woody, was unhappy with the character and reportedly shouted "This guy is a jerk!" while recording lines for the story reel.
 Katzenberg thought the original draft for Toy Story was bad and told Lasseter to redo it, making it more of an odd-couple buddy picture, where the characters Tinny and Woody would be forced to bond with each other despite their different characteristics.

 After the negative feedback, Lasseter, Stanton, and Docter got together in early September 1991 with the second draft of the film, and although the lead characters were still Tinny and the dummy, the outline of the final film was beginning to take shape.
 The Pixar team came back with a new script three months later, with the character of Woody altered from being the tyrannical boss of Andy's toys to being their wise and caring leader.

-Woody was inspired by a Casper the Friendly Ghost doll that Lasseter had when he was a kid and the puppets from the show Howdy Doody.
+Woody was inspired by a Casper the Friendly Ghost doll that Lasseter had when he was a kid and the puppets from the children's television show Howdy Doody.
 They based his facial features on Disney animator Tone Thyne.
 Woody stayed a ventriloquist's dummy with a pull-string (hence the name Woody), until his character designer, Bud Luckey, suggested that Woody could be changed to a cowboy ventriloquist dummy.
 Lasseter liked the difference between the western and the science fiction genres, so Woody was instantly changed.
 Eventually, all the ventriloquist dummy features of Woody were deleted as the dummy looked "sneaky and mean".
 However, they kept the name Woody in homage to the Western actor Woody Strode.
 In August 2009, Lee Unkrich, Toy Story 3 director, stated on his Twitter feed that Woody's last name is Pride and has been since earliest days of development.